 - Advises clients as to the benefits and drawbacks of using open-source software.
 Conducts open-source compliance audits and establishes open-source use policies and procedures.

 - Represents a billion dollar multi-national gaming and lottery services company in connection with a wide array of software, hardware and distribution deals.

 - Manages worldwide trademark portfolios of several internationally known brands.

-- Manages the worldwide trademark portfolios of A.T.
-Cross, Bain & Company and Vice Media, among others, including in connection with defensive and offensive enforcement proceedings in the United States and abroad.
+- Manages the worldwide trademark portfolios of Bally’s Corporation and Bain & Company, among others, including in connection with defensive and offensive enforcement proceedings in the United States and abroad.